Table of Contents

 The Connecticut Statewide Respite Care Program has separate eligibility guidelines for the individual who will be receiving care as well as their primary caregiver.

 Note that the primary caregiver does not need to a Connecticut resident.

 A variety of services, which include in home and out of home care, are covered under this program.
 This may include day care services for the adult care recipient, nursing home care for a brief period, or having someone come into the home to care for the elderly individual.
 Homemaker services, such as housecleaning, cooking, and doing laundry, may also be available, as well as services to improve the functioning of the care recipient, such as cognitive exercises.

 This program may cover up to a maximum $7,500 in caregiving relief / assistance services a year.
 Every case is evaluated independently, so one should not assume they will be eligible for the maximum.
 No more than 30 days of respite care outside of the home will be covered, with the exception of adult day care services, which has no limit.

 The family of the care recipient must pay a 20% co-payment for the services their loved one receives.
 However, if they cannot afford the co-payment, the Agency on Aging care manager may elect to waive the co-pay requirement based on financial hardship (as demonstrated by the applicant).

 For more information about this program or to obtain an application, contact your local Area Agency on Aging (AAA).
-One can find the nearest AAA here.
+Connecticut has five different Area Agencies on Aging.
+One can find their nearest AAA here.